Conjugacy growth of finitely generated groups: Preliminaries

 \begin{lem} For any $\delta \ge 0$, $\lambda > 0$, $c\ge 0$, there exists a constant $K=K(\delta , \lambda , c)$ with the following property.
 Let $Q$ be a quadrangle in a $\delta$--hyperbolic space whose sides are $(\lambda , c)$--quasi--geodesic.
 Then each side of $Q$ belongs to the closed $K$--neighborhood of the union of the other three sides. \end{lem}

 \paragraph{\bf Loxodromic elements and elementary subgroups.} We call an element $g\in G$ {\it parabolic} if it is conjugate to an element of one of the parabolic subgroups.
-An element which is not parabolic is called {\it hyperbolic}.
-A hyperbolic element of infinite order is called {\it loxodromic}.
-Broadly speaking, most algebraic properties of elements in hyperbolic groups also hold for the hyperbolic elements of relatively hyperbolic groups.
+A non-parabolic elements of infinite order are called {\it loxodromic}.
+Broadly speaking, most algebraic properties of elements in hyperbolic groups also hold for loxodromic elements of relatively hyperbolic groups.
 An example of this is the following lemma; recall that a group is {\it elementary} if it contains a cyclic subgroup of finite index.

 \begin{lem}[\cite{Osi06b}] Suppose a group $G$ is hyperbolic relative to a collection of subgroups $\Hl$.
 Let $g$ be a loxodromic element of $G$.
 Then the following conditions hold: \begin{enumerate} \item[(a)] There is a unique maximal elementary subgroup $E_G(g)\le G$ containing $g$.